Tax Management India. Com

 X X X X Extracts X X X X

-.....
+..... served on or by Google.
 Google's trademark policy does not apply to search results.
 Our investigations only apply to sponsored links.
 For trademark concerns about websites that appear in Google search results, the trademark owner should contact the site owner directly.
 In the case of an AdSense for Domains trademark complaint, an investigation will affect only the participation of the domain name in question in our AdSense for Domains program.
 Because Google is not a third-party arbiter, we encourage trademark owners to resolve their disputes directly with the advertisers, particularly because the advertisers may have similar ads running via other advertising programs.
 194. By adopting the policy extracted above, the search engine appears to have shown concern, about the possible infringement of trademarks by the potential advertisers.
 It has also provided a mechanism for redressal of complaints.
 What is important is that the second paragraph of the policy extracted above, shows that even a person who is not an adwords advertiser in Google, is welcome to send a complaint.
-In other words, the policy to honour registered trademarks, is not merely confined to those who advertise in Google, but also a .....
+In other words, the policy to honour registered trademarks, is not merely confined to those who advertise .....

 X X X X Extracts X X X X